verdaux/BookNotes/Phrases/Impressors 11.md

 - [ ] Not as fascinating as the fact that you find it fascinating.
 - [ ] Tez hawa ne mujhse poochha, ret pe kya likhte rehte ho?
 Kin socho mein gum rehte ho?
 - [ ] The extra weight you have put on.
 I think you wear it well.
+- [ ] Dip me in chocolate and throw me to the lesbians.